Climbing roses do not need much space to enchant the garden with their flowerage

 Before you choose your climber, please make sure they will fit to the space and structure you offer to them.

 Some climbers have a maximum growing height of 6 feet but others reach a height of 30 feet.
-That’s why you have to make sure the structure can support your chosen type of climbing rose.
+That’s why you have to make sure the structure can support your chosen type of rose.

 Starting with a new climber, I always first check-out several characteristics of my new flower:

 Based on these basic characteristics, we inevitably have to deal with the two most frequent used types of climbing roses: The Ramblers and Climbers.